 - Business license

-If we are unable to reach the host employer by phone on the third attempt, the job offer will be rejected.
+If we are unable to reach the host employer by phone on the third attempt or after 15 days, the job offer will be rejected.

-Once the vetting interview has been conducted and the position has been approved, the participant will be issued their DS-2019 form via their local cooperator in their home country.
+Once the vetting interview has been conducted and the position has been approved, the participant will be issued their DS-2019 form which will be shipped to them via their home country agent.

 Participant will schedule a visa interview with the U.S. Embassy in their home country.

-If the participant is granted a visa, they can coordinate travel plans and arrival details directly with their host employer.
-While InterExchange will be monitoring arrival dates, host employers are encouraged to speak directly with participants to confirm arrival details in order to ensure a smooth arrival process.
+If the participant is granted a visa they can coordinate travel plans and arrival details directly with their host employer.

 Some employers encounter problems if they do not know enough about their Self-Placement students before hiring them.
 We recommend you screen Self-Placement applicants thoroughly before extending a job offer.
 Self-Placement students book their own flights and are responsible for their own transportation, so it is essential for employers to communicate directly with students to whom they have extended job offers.
 InterExchange Work & Travel USA does not always have flight arrival or visa status information for Self-Placement students.
 We require that you at minimum have direct contact with the participant before confirming a job offer, and we recommend you do the following:

 - Verify English communication skills via a telephone interview or Skype.